5 International Travel Tips to Know in 2020

 3. Travel Apps ~ Delete & Download New Apps Before You Leave Home

 Holidays are the perfect time to unplug, but tech-savvy travellers know a smartphone can be the perfect travel buddy.
-There are a ton of great practical, functional and free travel apps out there.
+There are a ton of great practical, functional and free international travel apps out there.
 Knowing which ones to download before leaving home is the key to getting around easier and you’ll be loaded with all the information you need.

 You can build your own personalised travel itinerary with the help of dedicated apps that can centralise all your bookings in one place and help you to organise a travel plan.
-Other great apps help you record and share your adventures to loved ones back home.
+Other great family sharing apps help you record and share your adventures to loved ones back home.

 Also, consider deleting apps you don’t use and apps that contain sensitive security information such as banking and social media networks, etc. For security purposes, log out of your electronics and any app, website or social media networks that remember your password by default.
-Download your favourite apps before you leave home and save time and the life of your battery!
+Download your favourite holiday and travel apps before you leave home and save time and the life of your battery!

 4. Paper vs eBook Guidebooks